diffgram/diffgram/README.md

 ### What is Diffgram a drop in replacement for?
 Diffgram is a drop in replacement for the following systems:
-Labelbox, CVAT, SuperAnnotate, Label Studio (Heartex), V7 Labs (Darwin), BasicAI, SuperbAI, Kili-Technology, HastyAI, Dataloop, Keymakr.
+Labelbox, CVAT, SuperAnnotate, Label Studio (Heartex), V7 Labs (Darwin), BasicAI, SuperbAI, Kili-Technology, HastyAI, Dataloop, Keymakr, ActiveLoop, DVC, Scale Nucleus.

-Directionally, Diffgram will replace Aquarium Learning, Scale Nucleus, DVC, ActiveLoop and more.
+Directionally, Diffgram will replace Aquarium Learning and offer more active learning features.

 ### How much does this cost?
-First, the Full Platform is Open Source.
-There is no trick where it "sort of works" but you need to pay for a SaaS service to really use it.
-This is the full core product.

-### What limits are there on the free edition?
-If you have less then 20 people using it there are few intentional limits you are likely to bump into.
+If you have less than 20 people and manage your own Diffgram instance there is **no licensing cost**.
+You can install Diffgram and use it with hundreds of thousands of annotations for free.

+If you desire additional support, feature prioritization, etc. we have packages available.

+### When do I need to upgrade?
-If you have 20+ people using it we encourage you to consider [Enterprise Edition](https://diffgram.com/enterprise).
+We charge based on capacity.
+If you have 20+ people then the first step is upgrading to [Enterprise Edition](https://diffgram.com/enterprise).

-If you have 30+ people using for an extended period of time without upgrading to Enterprise you may hit some limits.
-We reserve the right to publish more assertive limits in future editions to encourage good enterprise citizens who are happy and using the software to support it via Enterprise.
+This unlocks capacity, adds support and many other features.

+If you are planning to do millions, billions, or even a trillion+ annotations then Diffgram Enterprise is for you!
+Diffgram Enterprise can help you scale every aspect of your training data.

 #  Features
 This is an ACTIVE project.
 We are very open to feedback and encourage you to create [Issues](https://github.com/diffgram/diffgram/issues) and help us grow!